 Gainesville real estate is some of the most expensive in Georgia, although Gainesville house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Gainesville is generally considered to be a blue-collar town.
-36.45% of the Gainesville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Gainesville is a blue-collar town, with 36.99% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Gainesville is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Gainesville who work in office and administrative support (11.45%), sales jobs (9.94%), and food service (7.50%).
+There are especially a lot of people living in Gainesville who work in office and administrative support (11.56%), sales jobs (10.03%), and maintenance occupations (7.01%).

-The population of Gainesville overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Gainesville, 23.72% have at least a bachelor's degree.
+The education level of Gainesville citizens is a little higher than the average for US cities and towns: 22.54% of adults in Gainesville have at least a bachelor's degree.

 The most common language spoken in Gainesville is English.
 Other important languages spoken here include Spanish and Vietnamese.